OVERVIEW

 Techniques, approaches and practice in writing reviews, editorials, and opinion columns.
 Exercises in criticisms of the arts, editorial research, and editorial style.

 Application of the principles of news reporting skills in student media.
-May be repeated once.
+Emphasis on basic reporting skills, media tools and content creation for print and television.

 JOUR 3723 Advanced Journalism Editing and Design 3 s.h.